Andrea Levkowitz, PT, DPT

 Interpreting services for other languages: No

-Alex is a Physical Therapist and pelvic floor specialist.
+What you should know about me: Alex is a Physical Therapist and pelvic floor specialist.
 She lives in Philadelphia and practices in various settings across the greater Philadelphia area.
 She earned her Doctorate of Physical Therapy from Arcadia University in 2018.
-After a few years of clinical practice, Alex saw a gap in care that pelvic floor PT’s provide and connection to the psychosocial aspect of patients health especially for patients experiencing pain with sex.
-With this inspiration she became 1 of 5 physical therapists in the world certified through AASECT as a sex counselor.
-With these skills she also began working closely with the LGBTQ+ population as an ally and provider to help patients understand how gender identity and/or varieties of sexual expression and pelvic floor dysfunction can impact one another.
-During the COVID 19 pandemic she was able to use patient education to make telehealth sessions more meaningful and continues to focus her practice around patient empowerment and education.
+After a few years of clinical practice, Alex saw a gap in care that pelvic floor PTs provide and a connection to the psychosocial aspect of patients’ health, especially for patients experiencing pain with sex.
+With this inspiration, she became 1 of 5 physical therapists in the world certified through AASECT as a sex counselor.
+With these skills, she also began working closely with the LGBTQ+ population as an ally and provider to help patients understand how gender identity and/or varieties of sexual expression and pelvic floor dysfunction can impact one another.
+During the COVID-19 pandemic, she was able to use patient education to make telehealth sessions more meaningful and continues to focus her practice around patient empowerment and education.

 Leigh Welsh, PT, DPT, OCS